 The VinFuture Prize accepts both organizational/institutional nominators and individual nominators.
-Eligible nominators come from recognized organizations such as universities, research institutes or centers, academies of science and technology, scientific associations or networks, corporations and industries, innovation incubators and from prominent individuals in the related areas.
+Eligible nominators come from recognized organizations such as universities, research institutes or centers, academies of science and technology, scientific associations or networks, corporations and industries, innovation incubators, and prominent individuals in the related areas.

 14. Can I nominate researchers/inventors for the prizes if I do not receive an invitation from the Foundation?

-For 2021, VinFuture Prize accepts nominations from both invited nominators as well as nominators who do not receive the invitation letters from the VinFuture Prize provided that they meet the criteria approved by the VinFuture Foundation.
+For 2021, VinFuture Prize is accepting nominations from both invited nominators as well as nominators who did not receive invitation letters from the VinFuture Prize, provided that they meet the criteria approved by the VinFuture Foundation.

 If you are interested in nominating someone, please send your CV to the Prize Secretariat: email@example.com.

-16. As a Nominator, can I nominate proposals from my own organization, or must I nominate researchers or inventors from elsewhere?
+15. As a Nominator, can I nominate someone from my own organization, or must I nominate researchers or inventors from elsewhere?

 Yes, you can nominate researchers/inventors from your own organization, provided that the nominated project/solution does not include yourself in the team.
-And yes, you can definitely nominate prominent researchers/inventors anywhere in the world, if their breakthrough scientific research and technological innovations have impacted or will potentially impact the everyday lives of millions of people.
+You can definitely nominate prominent researchers/inventors anywhere in the world if their breakthrough scientific research and technological innovations have impacted or will potentially impact the everyday lives of millions of people.

-17. Are virtual or in-person meetings and travels needed for the role of a Nominator?
+16. Are virtual or in-person meetings and travels required for the role of a Nominator?

-Follow-up emails may be needed for additional information requested from the Prize Council, operated through the Secretariat.
+Follow-up emails may be needed for additional information requested by the Prize Council, operated through the Secretariat.
 Meetings and travels are not required.

-18. Can I serve as a Nominator if my relatives are in the Pre-Screening Committee or the Prize Council of the VinFuture Prize?
+17. Can I serve as a Nominator if my relatives are on the Pre-Screening Committee or the Prize Council of the VinFuture Prize?